leebehrens/linux-notes/docs/_notes/date-time-formatting.md

 Reboot to make the settings take effect.
 (Logging out and back will probably also work.)

-1. KDE login screen: the date should be in DD Month YYYY form and the time in HH:MM form
+1. KDE login screen: the date should be in YYYY-MM-DD form and the time in HH:MM form

-2. KDE clock in System Tray: the date should be in DD/MM/YYYY form and the time in HH:MM form
+2. KDE clock in System Tray: the date should be in YYYY-MM-DD form and the time in HH:MM form

 3. Linux: the `date` command should show the date and time in `day YYYY-MM-DD HH:MM:SS` order
     ```